sreeramsunkara/TAS-Workshop-CAH/README.md

 ![](./images/cnb.png)

 - The danger with Docker Images, when they are the object supplied to TAS, is that no one knows what's inside the "black-box".
 Pro-active scanning can detect issues with Docker Images, but it's up to the original developers to check whether the OS and middleware layers are up to date, functioning with each other, and not exposed to known CVEs.
-This is toil that TAS eliminates if you just provide it `code` instead of `image`.
+This is toil that TAS eliminates if you simply provide it your `code` instead of a pre-packaged `image`.
 Let TAS build, deploy, run and monitor your code as a platform-built image, and everyone can sleep better at night.

 ![](./images/docker-problem.png)